Njunu-sk/rails-authentication-from-scratch/README.md

 ## Account Hijacking

 ### Passwords
-- In scenarios where hacker has is about to reset a user password after session fixation, provide attacker with a field to type current password.
+- In scenarios where hacker is about to reset a user password after session fixation, provide attacker with a field to type current password.

 - This makes it more difficult for the attackers.